laurakond/Stitch-Art-Guides-pp4/README.md

 6. Once step 5 is done, navigate to the "Deploy" tab a the top of the screen to the left of where the Settings tab is located.
 7. Click on "Github" icon under "Deployment method", and connect Heroku to your Github account.
-8. Once the accounts are connected you can choose between automatic or manual deployment:
+8. Once the accounts are connected, you can choose between automatic or manual deployment:

-    1) Automatic deplyoment will automatically update your app once you use "git push" command in your IDE.
+    1) Automatic deployment will automatically update your app once you use "git push" command in your IDE.

     2) Manual deployment will require you to manually "push" the changes you made in the IDE to the Heroku system.